 March is a quieter month in the Mara.
 Fewer people around means more wilderness to yourself.
 With the first few downpours, the Mara springs into life.
 The rain falls in late afternoons and evenings, making for cosy evenings in camp, spectacular sunrises and sunsets and wonderful photographic opportunities.

 Out on the plains the wildflowers, such as fireball lilies begin to bloom and there are splashes of colour amidst the long grasses.
-In the forests around the Mara River, the Warburgia trees continue to fruit, bringing many Elephant families into our camps and the surrounding woodlands.
-We also see good numbers of Elephant in the Marshes.
+In the forests around the Mara River, the Warburgia trees continue to fruit, bringing many elephant families into our camps and the surrounding woodlands.
+We also see good numbers of elephant in the Musiara marsh.
 Family groups often have young calves amongst the herds and the males are often in musth looking for females in oestrus.

-The Topi and Hartebeest calves are around 4-5 months old and the Hyena begin their annual specialist topi hunt.
+The topi and hartebeest calves are around 4-5 months old and the hyena begin their annual specialist topi hunt.